-Beyoncé Announces She’s Expecting Twins And The Internet Hilariously Reacts
+Beyonce Announces She’s Expecting Twins And The Internet Hilariously Reacts

 — jae stephens (@jaephens) February 1, 2017

 E!
-News wrote an article stating Bey’s pregnancy is actually a good thing for Coachella, in fact, the site says it’s a “really good thing.”
-The site states fans are worried about the performance as Beyoncé will be farther along in her pregnancy, especially since she’s carrying twins, which may complicate things.
+News wrote an article stating that Bey’s pregnancy is actually a good thing for Coachella; in fact, the site says it’s a “really good thing.”
+The site states fans are worried about the performance as Beyonce will be further along in her pregnancy, especially since she’s carrying twins, which may complicate things.
 However, E!
-News sees several positive outcomes, including the Coachella sets being some of Beyoncé’s best.
+News sees several positive outcomes, including the Coachella sets being some of Beyonce’s best.

 “For us, it got us thinking how the pregnancy news could add several positive elements to what is already expected to be a special performance.”

-The article states Bey may focus more on vocals as she won’t be able to do a lot of dancing at that stage in her pregnancy, or she may even be more open and honest with fans as pregnancy hormones take affect.
-The article also suggests she may bring special guests on stage to help out with the performance, which could be Jay Z or even Destiny’s Child.
+The article states that Bey may focus more on vocals as she won’t be able to do a lot of dancing at that stage in her pregnancy, or she may even be more open and honest with fans as pregnancy hormones take effect.
+The article also suggests that she may bring special guests on stage to help out with the performance, which could be Jay Z or even Destiny’s Child.

 But the biggest positive about Bey’s Coachella show is it may be the last time she performs for a while, so fans should be sure to tune in before she welcomes her second and third babies.